Ricky Wong (Hong Kong businessman): Broadband

 Ricky Wong was also credited for bringing broadband internet to Hong Kong.
-At the time when the whole city is still wired by traditional copper wires using legacy technology (ADSL), with service speed limited to 1.5Mbit/s to 6Mbit/s, Ricky Wong acquired a fixed line service license and began a ten-year project of building an all new network in Hong Kong using fibre optics, of which accumulatively invested over HK$3 billion (US$400 million).
+At the time when the whole city is still wired by traditional copper wires using legacy technology (ADSL), with service speed limited to 1.5 Mbit/s to 6 Mbit/s, Ricky Wong acquired a fixed line service license and began a ten-year project of building an all new network in Hong Kong using fibre optics, of which accumulatively invested over HK$3 billion (US$400 million).

 The audacious investment decision was considered impossible by the market and investors, and Ricky Wong's company had lost money for seven years.
-As the investment project went on, with equipment and technical support from Cisco Systems, Ricky Wong successfully built the largest Metro Ethernet in the world, and launched probably the first 100Mbit/s & 1000Mbit/s broadband service for residential use in 2004 & 2005.
+As the investment project went on, with equipment and technical support from Cisco Systems, Ricky Wong successfully built the largest Metro Ethernet in the world, and launched probably the first 100 Mbit/s & 1000 Mbit/s broadband service for residential use in 2004 & 2005.
 His company became the second largest service provider in Hong Kong in 2008, the fastest growing service provider in 2009, and targets to overtake the incumbent in 2016.

 In 2010 he was awarded the Ernst & Young Entrepreneur of the Year China in the 'Telecom' category.